anantshri/script-collection/README.md

 gitrebase -> when you have to update your fork with the upstream changes and not add an extra commit in your repo.

+hex2dec -> converts Hexadecimal to Decimal value

+ip -> extracts interface name and ip address from Mac OS and Linux plateform

 http -> attempts to start a webserver at this location using multiple languages as fall back

+loop.sh -> loops over content of file and runs second and third option specifed in the command on each line

 publicip.sh -> shows public ip of the computer